ashishra0/personal-wiki/content/post/rails-hasura-migration-guide.md

 +++
-title = "Using Rails migrations with Hasura" description = "" tags = [
+date = 2020-02-12T00:00:00Z
-    "Rails",
+description = ""
-]
+tags = ["Rails"]
-date = "2020-02-12"
+title = "Using Rails migrations with Hasura"

 +++

-This guide assumes you have a Rails application setup with postgres database and a Hasura instance running.
+This guide assumes you have a Rails application setup with postgres database and a Hasura instance running. hahah

 # Introduction